OliverAbdulrahim/OliverAbdulrahim/README.md

+# Oliver Abdulrahim (@OliverAbdulrahim)

 ## About me

 A fun fact about me is that, decades ago, I turned the family laptop into a brick after I accidentally wiped the Windows partition.
 Yes, I was trying to install Linux.
-Hey, everyone starts somewhere!
+Hey, everyone starts somewhere -- it's what you do after you mess up that counts! ;)

 As long as I can remember, I've always enjoyed taking things apart and analyzing them to understand the what, how, and why.
 I'm a problem-solver at heart, and I really enjoy collaborating and communicating technical challenges and solutions.